xbmc/xbmc/docs/README.osx.md

 Kodi for Mac is composed of a main binary with numerous dynamic libraries and codecs that support a multitude of music and video formats.

 The minimum version of OSX you need to run(!)
-Kodi is 10.7 atm.
+Kodi is 10.8 atm.

 - On Mavericks (OSX 10.9.x) we recommend using Xcode 6.1.
 - On Yosemite (OSX 10.10.x) we recommend using Xcode 6.4.
 - On El Capitan (OSX 10.11.x) we recommend using Xcode 7.x or Xcode 8.x.
 - On Sierra (macOS 10.12.x) we recommend using Xcode 8.x.
 - On High Sierra (macOS 10.13.x) we recommend using Xcode 9.x.

-**ATTENTION**: You need to download and install XQuartz from <https://xquartz.macosforge.org/landing/>
-since its not part of macOS anymore since 10.8.

 ## 2 Getting the source code